Our school SENCo is Mrs Julie Wilkinson. She can be contacted on 01304 812539. Our governor with responsibility for SEN is Mrs Paula Miller.

 - There is an accessible toilet

-- We ensure that all aspects of the curriculum are accessible to all pupils including trips and visits.
+- We ensure that a broad and balanced curriculum is accessible to all pupils, including trips and visits, wherever possible.
 Risk assessments are undertaken when appropriate.
+Safety of pupils is paramount and this is our overriding priority.

 - Disability Equality Scheme 2013 and Accessibility Action Plan